zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 > * `is_pointer_v<T>` is `false`, and
 > * `T` is not a specialization of `nontype_t`

-The only constrain we currently can not detect is the check for `nontype_t` so let us add trait to detect this:
+We can not implement the constraint for the `nontype_t` detection yet.
+So let us add a trait to detect `nontype`:

 ```cpp
 namespace detail {